 Manufacturing PMI in Singapore averaged 50.36 points from 2012 until 2021, reaching an all time high of 53.10 points in January of 2018 and a record low of 44.70 points in April of 2020.
 This page provides the latest reported value for - Singapore Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Manufacturing PMI in Singapore is expected to be 51.40 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Singapore to stand at 51.70 in 12 months time.
-In the long-term, the Singapore Manufacturing PMI is projected to trend around 50.20 in 2020, according to our econometric models.
+Manufacturing PMI in Singapore is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Manufacturing PMI in Singapore to stand at 50.00 in 12 months time.
+In the long-term, the Singapore Manufacturing PMI is projected to trend around 50.70 points in 2022, according to our econometric models.